otooanita86-netizen/otooanita86-netizen/README.md

 ### 🎯 What I'm Working Towards

-Building real things that solve real problems — and growing into an engineer who understands not just how to code, but why.
+Building real things that solve real problems — and learning from others ,learning in public and each step at a time

 ---